Michael Schumacher: Early life and career

+Family

-Michael Schumacher was born in the West German town of Hürth, North Rhine-Westphalia, on 3 January 1969, to working-class parents Rolf—a bricklayer who later ran the local kart track—and Elisabeth Schumacher, who operated the track's canteen.
+Schumacher was born in the West German town of Hürth, North Rhine-Westphalia, on 3 January 1969, into a working-class family.
+His father Rolf was a bricklayer who later ran the local kart track, while his mother Elisabeth operated the track's canteen.

 Karting

 When Schumacher was four, his father modified his pedal kart by adding a small motorcycle engine.
 After he crashed it into a lamp post in Kerpen, his parents took him to the karting track at Kerpen-Horrem, where he became the youngest member of the karting club.
 His father built him a kart from discarded parts; at the age of six, Schumacher won his first club championship.
 To support his racing, Schumacher's father took on a second job renting and repairing karts, while his mother worked at the track's canteen.
 When Schumacher needed a new engine costing 800 DM, his parents were unable to afford it; he was able to continue racing with support from local businessmen.

 Regulations in Germany require a driver to be at least 14 years old to obtain a kart license.
 To circumvent this, Schumacher obtained a license in Luxembourg at the age of 12.
 In 1983, he obtained his German license, a year after he won the German Junior Kart Championship.
-Schumacher joined Eurokart dealer Adolf Neubert in 1985, and by 1987 was the German and European kart champion, then he quit school and began working as a mechanic.
+Schumacher joined Eurokart dealer Adolf Neubert in 1985 and won the direct-drive Karting European Championship (ICA).
+By 1987, he was the German and European kart champion, and quit school to begin working as a mechanic.
 Upon clinching his second World Drivers' Championship, Schumacher returned to top-level karting in 1996, winning both the Monaco Kart Cup in Formula A and the Masters of Paris-Bercy.

 Lower formulae and sportscar racing

-In 1988, he moved into single-seat car racing by participating in the German Formula Ford and Formula König series, winning the latter.
+In 1988, Schumacher moved into single-seat car racing by participating in the German Formula Ford and Formula König series, winning the latter.
 In 1989, Schumacher signed with Willi Weber's WTS Formula Three team.
 Funded by Weber, he competed in the German Formula Three Championship, winning the 1990 German Formula Three Championship.
 He also won the 1990 Macau Grand Prix under controversial circumstances.
 He placed second behind Mika Häkkinen in the first heat, three seconds behind.
 When the second heat began, he passed Häkkinen, who needed to finish within three seconds of Schumacher to win the race overall.
 In the closing laps, Schumacher made a mistake, allowing Häkkinen to attempt to overtake.
 As soon as Schumacher changed his line, Häkkinen followed suit, attempting to pass him, and then crashed into the rear of Schumacher's car.
 While Häkkinen's race was ended, Schumacher drove to victory without a rear wing.
 Schumacher gave the prize money from winning the race to his family as they had debts.